camac/dora/Readme.md

 Known Issues
 ------------

-Git Filter reports an error if the file is empty
-Git Filter reports an error if the source is not well formed xml.
+*   DXL Metadata filter throws an error if the source is not well formed xml.
 This happens during a merge conflict.

-if file is empty then will fail e.g. nsf/AppProperties/database.properties nsf/Code/dbscript.lsdb nsf/Resources/AboutDocument
+*   DXL Metadata filter throws an error if file is empty then will fail e.g.

-Forms, System Actions showed up
+    * nsf/AppProperties/database.properties
+    * nsf/Code/dbscript.lsdb
+    * nsf/Resources/AboutDocument
+    Are all blank when you create a new nsf and will fail until you save them first.

-DXL Notes
+## DXL Notes

-Frameset frame got a new Border style
+* Frameset frame got a new Border style
-Forms don't like it when Background element has a text node these need to be deflated Forms without action bar get a default set of system actions
+* Forms don't like it when Background element has a text node, these need to be deflated
+* Forms without action bar get a default set of system actions